Substance Use and Addictions

 How naloxone works

-Naloxone is a fast-acting drug used to temporarily reverse the effects of opioid overdoses.
+Naloxone is a safe and fast-acting medication that can be used by anyone to temporarily reverse the effects of opioid overdose.

 If you suspect an overdose:

-- Do not leave the person alone, stay with person until help arrives.
+Turn person on their side.
+Do no leave person alone, stay with them until help arrives

 Naloxone is safe